Mitchboo/XojoiOSWrapper/README.md

 Here is the first of no doubt a long series.
 This module contains the functions I needed to adapt older code, plus a couple declares (setfocus/clearfocus) needed to activate and remove the keyboard in code in the Textfield or TextArea.

-This repository contains the files as a xojo_project so they can be viewed online.
+This repository contains the files as a xojo_project so they can be viewed online.The project now contains classes, each on a separate page :

+- ViewBackgroundColor : changes the view background color
+- SetNavigationBarColor

 But if all you need is the wrapper module, simply download and drag Wrapper.xojo_binary_code into your program.